CJCA: History

 On weekdays, George Payne did afternoons; Barry Boyd 4:00–8:00; Lorne Thompson (who was later an instructor and department head at NAIT) 8:00 to midnight; and Tom Fulton (who came from the Quesnel/Williams Lake station) the A&W all night show.
 Fulton came to Toronto's CKFH, then spent his final years at CJRT and AM740.
 Jim Hand was an extremely popular morning man (prior to Jim Hault) and a real character.
 The city was shocked when he died at such a young age, a few days after having had dental surgery.
 A couple of other DJ characters of this era were Frantic Frank Todd (weekends), Don Lamb (weekends and promotions director), and Bernie Bisiup (the all night show - prior to Tom).
 Because of the station's popularity the DJs spent a lot of time doing remote broadcasts at car dealerships and stores.
 Ratings-wise, CJCA lead the way for a number of years.
 Lorne Thompson helped a number young guys get started in radio, including Terry David Mulligan who was then an RCMP Officer patrolling the Edmonton–Calgary highway.
 Doug Thompson, an army brat and still at Queen E high school, started as an operator and later went on to a long career behind the scenes at CHUM in Toronto.
-Hal Weaver was a very popular CJCA DJ in the mid 60s.
+Hal Weaver was a very popular CJCA DJ in the mid-1960s.
 A few years later, he would also bring that popularity to CHUM.
 Bryan Fustukian, broadcasting as Vik Armen, was also associated with CJCA during this period.

 In the 1970s, a new roster of personalities came to the airwaves, among them Bryan Hall, Bob Arnold, Gord Edlund, Jim Elliot, Dan Jarvis, Mike LeBlanc, Gord Whitehead, and Ryan Grigor.

 For many years the CJCA broadcast studios were located on the 4th floor of the Birks building in downtown Edmonton.
 On top of the Birks building was a huge billboard of a tiger wearing sunglasses—CJCA was also known as Tiger Radio.

 CJCA was also home for the Edmonton Eskimos and Edmonton Trappers.
 Their games were broadcast live on CJCA for many years.

-In the mid to late 1980s CJCA changed to an "all talk" format and while it was successful for a short while the station eventually failed and went off the air on December 1, 1993.
-Shortly thereafter, the rights to the station were purchased by Touch Canada Broadcasting and in April 1994 it returned to the air as a Christian station.
+In the mid- to late-1980s CJCA changed to an "all talk" format and while it was successful for a short while the station eventually failed and went off the air on December 1, 1993.
+Shortly thereafter, the rights to the station were purchased by Touch Canada Broadcasting, and on April 3, 1994, it returned to the air as a Christian station.

+Today, AM 930 The Light's plays spoken word programming talking about what matters as Edmonton's Positive Talk station.
+Also plays plenty of worship music.
+AM 930 has 4 brother stations: Shine FM Calgary CJSI-FM, Shine FM Edmonton CJRY-FM and 90.5 Shine FM Red Deer CKRD-FM.
+Along with AM 700 The Light in Calgary CJLI-AM.